darko3/batch-renamer-gui/README.md

-# batch-renamer-gui
+## Batch Renamer GUI
-This is the C++ GUI implementation for the batch renaming tool.
+This is a C++ GUI implementation for the batch renaming tool.